Nivalyx/osu-wiki/wiki/Tournaments/OMT/X/en.md

 ### Match regulations

-1. Prior to starting the match, representatives from each team must run the `!roll` command in order to determine the banning and picking order.
+1. Prior to starting the match, each player must run the `!roll` command in order to determine the banning and picking order.
    - The winner of the `!roll` gets to determine who gets the first pick and the second ban.
    - The loser of the `!roll` gets the opposite by default.
    - This rule does not apply in the Qualifier lobbies.